Asset type | Social Infrastructure (long-term care facilities) |

 Asset Type | Energy Infrastructure |

-Project Revenues | 100% of power produced is sold to the OPA under 20-year Power Purchase Agreements (PPAs) |
+Asset Revenues | 100% of power produced is sold under 20-year Power Purchase Agreements (PPAs) |

-PPA Expiry | 2033 - 2034 (PPA term: 20 years following COD) |
+PPA Expiry | 2032 and onward (20 years following COD) |

 Asset Type | Energy Infrastructure |